 - Honorary Life Member

-John and Ruth Kerr Medal of Distinction
+John and Ruth Kerr Medal for Distinction

-The John and Ruth Kerr Medal of Distinction in research and writing Australian history may be awarded each year by the Society in conjunction with the Professional Historians’ Association (Queensland).
+The John and Ruth Kerr Medal for Distinction in historiography, historical research and writing Australian history may be awarded each year by the Society in conjunction with the Professional Historians’ Association (Queensland).
 The award ceremony coincides with the RHSQ’s annual Queensland Day Dinner.
 A joint committee formed between The Royal Historical Society of Queensland and the Professional Historians’ Association (Queensland) oversees the rules and criteria for the award and selects the recipient, if any.

 The criteria for the award are: